Rudolf Elmer

-In 2008, Elmer illegally disclosed confidential bank documents to WikiLeaks detailing the activities of Julius Bär in the Cayman Islands and its role in alleged tax evasion.
-In January 2011, he was convicted in Switzerland of breaching secrecy laws and other offenses.
+In 2008, Elmer allegedly disclosed confidential bank documents to WikiLeaks detailing the activities of Julius Bär in the Cayman Islands and its role in alleged tax evasion.
+In January 2011, he was convicted in Switzerland of breaching the country's secrecy laws.
 He was rearrested immediately thereafter for having again distributed illegally obtained data to WikiLeaks.
 Julius Bär as well as select Swiss and German newspapers alleges that Elmer has doctored evidence to suggest the bank engaged in tax evasion.